 We’ll visit the Natural History Museum of Los Angeles from 10am – 4pm.
 The Museum is the largest natural and historical museum in the western United States.
 Its collections include nearly 35 million specimens and artifacts.
 (Meals provided: breakfast and lunch)

-We’ll visit The Huntington Library, Museum, and Gardens from 11am to 4pm, with lunch and an early dinner onsite.
-We’ board our bus at 5pm and drive (about an hour) to Mt.
-Wilson Observatory.
+We’ll visit The Huntington Library, Museum, and Gardens from 11am to 5pm, with lunch and an early dinner onsite.

 Spanning from the 11th century to the present, the library’s holdings (SLIDE SHOW) contain 7 million items, over 400,000 rare books, and over a million photographs, prints, and other ephemera (SLIDE SHOW).
 Highlights include one of eleven vellum copies of the Gutenberg Bible (SLIDE SHOW) known to exist, the Ellesmere manuscript of Chaucer (ca. 1410), and letters and manuscripts by George Washington, Thomas Jefferson, Benjamin Franklin, and Abraham Lincoln.
 It is the only library in the world with the first two quartos of Hamlet and it holds the manuscript of Benjamin Franklin’s autobiography and Isaac Newton’s personal copy of his Philosophiae Naturalis Principia Mathematica with annotations in Newton’s own hand.
 With the 2006 acquisition of the Burndy Library (SLIDE SHOW), a collection of nearly 60,000 items, the Huntington became one of the top institutions in the world for the study of the history of science and technology.
 (Meals provided: breakfast, lunch, and dinner)

-We’ll arrive around 6pm and stay until just after midnight for private, real-time observations through the the 100-inch Hooker telescope.
-Mount Wilson Observatory hosts two historically important telescopes: the Hooker telescope, which was the largest aperture telescope in the world from its completion in 1917 to 1949, and the 60-inch telescope which was the largest operational telescope in the world when it was completed in 1908.
+We’ll arrive at 10am and stay until 3pm for our private tour (led by an engineer) and private lectures (provided by astrophysicsts).
+Mount Wilson Observatory hosts two historically important telescopes: the Hooker telescope, which was the largest aperture telescope in the world from its completion in 1917 to 1949, and the 60-inch telescope which was the largest operational telescope in the world when it was

 (continued on the top of next column)

-You’ll personally observe through the same telescope where the first galaxy was discovered; Edwin Hubble discovered the Andromeda galaxy in 1923 using the Hooker telescope.
-NOTE: Minimum of 15 people required (and a maximum of 40) for our private telescope reservation.
+completed in 1908.
+You’ll see both of these telescopes up close.
+Edwin Hubble discovered the first galaxy — the Andromeda galaxy — in 1923 using the Hooker telescope.
 NOTE: Mt.
 Wilson Observatory is at 5,700 feet of elevation and not ADA compliant.
-(Meal provided: substantial snack on the Mt.
+(Meals provided: breakfast and lunch on the Mt.
 Wilson premises.)

 We arrive NASA Jet Propulsion Laboratory around 9:30am for our 10am private tour.